emish89/italiapersonalfinance/README.md

 ### RSS

 The RSS feed is automatically generated from the Markdown files in the `src/content/blog` folder.
-You can ofcourse completely change this to your own needs.

 The RSS will output to `https://example.com/feed.xml` by default.
-You can change this, by renaming `src/pages/feed.xml.js`.
+Can be changed by renaming `src/pages/feed.xml.js`.

 ### Image